Learn about the history of belly dance and why it’s more than just shaking your backside.

 As long as the dancer continues to have a strong base of Arabic or Turkish Oriental movement vocabulary in their repertoire, a fairly large variety of creative license is accepted under the title of “belly dance”.
 There is also a trend towards more large theatrical style presentations.

-Tribal is a style developed by Jamila Salimpour.
-It was crafted by the close study of the stars of belly dance.
+Tribal is a style Inspired by Jamila Salimpour.
+Jamila took the time to closely study of the stars of belly dance.
 While this form of the dance included elements of Middle Eastern and North African dance styles from Byzantium, the Renaissance, and Victorian era, it was enhanced with a good dose of show biz theatrics.
 Introduced in the 1970's at California-style renaissance pleasure fairs, women who experienced Tribal belly dance became transfixed!
 It quickly defined itself as a wildly popular American style.
 American Tribal Belly Dance performances might include the balancing of swords and other props, snake dances, and folk line-dances.

-A later offshoot of the California Tribal troupe was spearheaded by Carolena Nericcio.
-She and her troupe became known as Fat Chance Belly Dance.
-It is a style built on a group improvisational technique that is known as "American Tribal Style".
-She Took her trained dance style to a new level when she created new ways to communicate with other dancers in a live performance and still maintain the integrity of improvisation.
+Later Carolena Nericcio developed a whole new language and communication method that allows dancers that study Fat Chance Belly Dance to be able to dance together in a synchronized way even if they never met or new each other.
+She Took her trained dance style to a new level when she created these new ways to communicate with other dancers in a live performance and still maintain the integrity of improvisation.
 This unique coded system of group improvisation set them apart as a new form that quickly gained popularity worldwide.

 Costuming elements from India, Turkey, Afghanistan and North Africa were fused with movements from Vintage Oriental Style Dance, Flamenco and Indian dances.
 Tattoos are also very popular among many American Tribal Style (ATS) dancers.
 It has a distinctive and colorful, costumed character of its own by use of choli tops from India, tightly wrapped turbans, Afghan jewelry and camel tassels.
 See Kajira's Tribal Bible for a historic look at this belly dance style.